Concrete

 Truck Courts

 Concrete is the best material for truck courts for many reasons.
 When heavy trucks sit on a paved surface for an extended period of time, the wheels can easily sink into an asphalt pavement.
-Asphalt is a flexible pavement and in the heat of the summer it is particularly susceptible to this occurrence.
+Asphalt is a flexible pavement, and in the heat of the summer, it is particularly susceptible to this occurrence.
 Concrete is a rigid pavement that will not dent.
-Introducing wire mesh or metal rebar into the slab, makes an extremely strong concrete and steel matrix that will hold up much longer than asphalt under the weighty load of heavy trucks.
+Introducing wire mesh or metal rebar into the slab makes an extremely strong concrete and steel matrix that will hold up much longer than asphalt under the weighty load of heavy trucks.

 The landing gear of a tractor trailer exerts an extremely high downward force on the pavement.
-Landing gear can easily produce dents and deep holes in an asphalt pavement and can in some instances, result in the gear completely falling through the pavement.
+Landing gear can easily produce dents and deep holes in asphalt pavement and can, in some instances, result in the gear completely falling through the pavement.
 Concrete is not susceptible to this type of problem.
 Concrete also is not adversely affected by oil spills.
 The hydraulic fluids that frequently leak from trucks will not soften the pavement.

 The Process: